-As discussed above, we signed the Distribution Agreement with Cardinal in February 2022, whereby Cardinal agreed to distribute product related to BXCL501 in the U.S. Cardinal will be paid defined fees for its services under the Distribution Agreement, which can be terminated by either party for cause.
-The Distribution Agreement can also be terminated by BTI without cause, subject to payment of agreed termination fees.
+In February 2022, we signed a distribution agreement with a third-party to distribute product related to BXCL501 in the U.S. The distributor will be paid defined fees for its services under the agreement, which can be terminated by either party for cause.
+The distribution agreement can also be terminated by us without cause, subject to payment of agreed upon termination fees.